 Our inspectors also undertake a verification sampling programme of raw drinking milk.
-Testing is carried out on behalf of the FSA by Public Health England.
+Testing is carried out on behalf of the FSA by the UK Health Security Agency (UKHSA).

 We regularly review the controls on raw drinking milk and cream.
 We want to support consumer choice but have to balance this alongside protecting the health of the public.